Good will is a prerequisite, but it alone is not enough.

 "Unable to pacify the Hungarian barons, Leopold revoked the grant of freedom to the serfs.
 In Bohemia and Austria, most of the reforms remained.
 The edicts of toleration were not revoked, the closed monasteries were not readmitted, and the church remained subject to the laws of the state.
 Economic legislation had liberated trade and industry, giving them a sustained boost.
 Austria made the transition from a medieval to a modern state without bloody revolutions and participated in the diverse cultural life of the 19th century."
 (1, S. 214).

-Joseph II had an understanding of rule that was remarkable for an autocratic ruler of the 18th century: he proceeded from the People saw the sufferings, worries and problems of his subjects and wanted to alleviate their burdens.
+Joseph II, with his "enlightened absolutism," had an understanding of rule that was remarkable for an autocratic ruler of the 18th century: he proceeded from the People saw the sufferings, worries and problems of his subjects and wanted to alleviate their burdens.
 A difficult, almost utopian undertaking under the economic, political and social conditions of the time.

 A bloated propaganda industry must then convince voters that it is all for their welfare.